 Getting to Martha’s Vineyard Year-Round

-Since Martha’s Vineyard is an island, the only two ways to go between the mainland and island are by air or ferry.
-Most ferry services require advanced reservations, and few take cars to the island.
-Daily flights are available to the island as well.
-One thing to note, when the weather is poor, both services stop operating.
-Unless there is a severe medical emergency, bad weather will leave you stuck on the island.
+Since Martha’s Vineyard is an island, the only two ways to go between the mainland and island are by air or by sea.
+There are several ferry services available to the island; however, most of them require advanced reservations, and few take cars to the island.
+Daily flights to the Martha’s Vineyard Airport are available to Martha’s Vineyard year-round as well.

 Housing Crisis on the Island